 The European Individual Chess Championship was the 17th edition of the annual continental event that was first staged in 2000 in Italy.
-It started with 245 registrations, which is the lowest turnout since the 2006 event and which has been in steady decline since its peak attendance of 408 players in 2010.
-(1) There were twenty withdrawals, sixteen of whom were local Kosovars apart from three Albanian players and GMs Potkin and Alekseenko who withdrew before the start of the first round, and Fedoseev who withdrew before the start of the last round.
+It started with 245 registrations, which was the lowest turnout since the 2006 event and which had been in steady decline since its peak attendance of 408 players in 2010.
+(1) There were twelwe withdrawals, six of whom were local Kosovars, apart from four Albanian players, and GMs Potkin and Alekseenko who withdrew before the start of the first round.
+Fedoseev withdrew before the start of the last round.
 Of the 233 participants there were 103 GMs and 28 IMs.
 Tournament director: Nysret Avdiu.
 Chief arbiter: Tomasz Delega.
 Number of games played: 1236.

-The tournament took place in Gjakova in Kosovo at Pashtriku Hotel.
+The tournament took place at Pashtriku Hotel in Gjakova in Kosovo.
 (2)

 11 round Swiss system.
 (3)